larucheio/transportOne-frontend/readme.md

 ### Endpoints

 The API endpoints are based on the [transport-one backend](https://github.com/larucheio/transportOne-backend).
 You can find a list of the endpoints on the config/api.js file.

+## Service Workers

+The service workers are available only trough https or localhost to avoid man in the middle attack.